-The Durham Scout Center, Gottschalk Scout Shop, and Sioux City Service center will be closed indefinitely and reviewed on a weekly basis.
+The Durham Scout Center, Gottschalk Scout Shop are now open.
+Please see hours below.
+The Sioux City Service center will be Curbside Pick-up ONLY.

-During this time, you may still call Scouter Services at 402-431-9272 or e-mail us at email@example.com as our staff is set-up with remote access to continue to serve you.
+During this time, you may still call Scouter Services at 402-431-9272 or e-mail us at email@example.com as our staff is set-up to continue to serve you.

 Scouting at Home Resources can be found here.